-The spring group will start on Friday, February 8, 2013 from 12:00 noon until 1:30 p.m. in Shoemaker 2122.
-Groups will meet every two weeks up until May 10, 2013.
+The fall group will start on Friday, September 20 from 12:00 noon until 1:30 p.m. in Shoemaker 2122.
+Groups will meet every two weeks up until December 6, 2013.
 They are FREE to all UMCP graduate students who are actively working on either a master's thesis or a doctoral proposal or dissertation.
 Space is limited to the first 20 students..
 Please send an e-mail to Dr. Marcy Marinelli (firstname.lastname@example.org) if you are interested in participating in the group.

 Structured Groups for the Writing Process

 Description: A basic model for evaluating writing will be presented, which includes the following parts: unity, support, coherence (organization/flow of thought), and sentence skills (grammar/ structure).
 Steps in the writing process cover pre-writing, writing a first draft, revising, and proofreading/editing; these steps will act as another framework for effective writing.
 With these structures in place, participants will assess their own writing needs, including grammar; will review rules; and will strengthen their own specific writing skills.